adam-rumpf/tex-untag/README.md

 The file (-f) argument can include a single file, a list of files, or a directory, in which case the recursive (-r) flag should be used.

-The extension (-e) argument is optional, in which case only 'tex' files will be processed.
+The extension (-e) argument is optional, and if absent only 'tex' files will be processed.
 Otherwise it can include either a list of file extensions or the '*' character, in which case all files will be included.
 ```